 Sticking to a staycation or day trip?
 Pack a cooler with lots of snacks, sandwiches, and drinks.
 Even if you have to stop for one meal, you’ll save money on drink options and pit-stop snacks.

 Tell your kids to grab their friends and attend a free summer camp or class!
 Various camps across Central Texas offer free sessions for kids and teens or have discounted prices that make it affordable (both in-person and virtual).

 Also, look into your local library or YMCA; there might be a book club or teen game night they can attend.

-The summer season is best spent with family and friends and it’s possible to do that while staying within your budget.
+The summer season is best spent with family and friends and it’s possible to do that while staying safe and within your budget.
 Find free events, cut back on eating out, and use local activities and you’ll be saving money in no time.